MiguelFernandez/Tutorials/Azure Functions PDF Conversion/FunctionAppPDFConvert.md

 # HTML to PDF conversion using Azure Functions

-## Proof of concept function app using the DinkToPdf library
+## Proof of concept HTML to PDF conversion function app using the DinkToPdf library

->
-    > This solution works with a function app in an app service plan.
+>Note - This solution works with a function app in an app service plan.
 For a function app in a consumption plan the text rendering doesn't work and just displays black squares in place of the text

 ## Create the function app locally in Visual Studio